-- A Council member shall not solicit, receive or accept a gift or service where such action could reasonably be inferred to influence a Council member in the discharge of their duties. - Where a gift is given to a Council member in their capacity as a Council member, he or she shall advise Council and the gift shall become the property of the Skawahlook. - Notwithstanding sections 26 and 27, gift giving or receiving is permitted in recognition of a Council member's service to the community or to aboriginal causes or institutions.
+- A Council member shall not solicit, receive or accept a gift or service where such action could reasonably be inferred to influence a Council member in the discharge of their duties. - Where a gift is given to a Council member in their capacity as a Council member they shall advise Council and the gift shall become the property of the Skawahlook. - Notwithstanding sections 26 and 27, gift giving or receiving is permitted in recognition of a Council member's service to the community or to aboriginal causes or institutions.

-Liability for violation of conflict of interest provisions
+Liability for Violation of Conflict of Interest Provisions